Designing a Trust if Asset Protection is Your Goal

 What is the best type of trust for asset protection?

-A discretionary trust with an independent trustee provides the highest level of protection.
-This type of trust gives the trustee full control over distributions, making it difficult for creditors to claim trust assets.
+A fully discretionary irrevocable trust with an independent trustee provides the strongest protection.
+When the trustee has sole authority over distributions, it becomes difficult for creditors to access trust assets.

-Can a beneficiary serve as a trustee and still have asset protection?
+Can a beneficiary serve as trustee of an asset protection trust?

-Yes, but with limitations.
-If a beneficiary is also the trustee, distributions should be restricted to the HEMS standard (health, education, maintenance, and support) to maintain protection.
-Additionally, the trust should require an independent trustee to take over in case of litigation or divorce.
+Yes—but with limitations.
+If a beneficiary also serves as trustee, distributions should be limited to HEMS purposes.
+The trust should also require appointment of an independent trustee in case of litigation or divorce to preserve asset protection.

-Can creditors ever access assets in a spendthrift trust?
+Can creditors ever reach assets in a spendthrift trust?

 How can an asset protection attorney help?